mhanf/ShinyFriendlyCaptcha/README.md

 ## License

-The ShinyRating package as a whole is licensed under the [MIT](https://opensource.org/licenses/mit-license.php) license.
+The ShinyFriendlyCaptcha package as a whole is licensed under the [MIT](https://opensource.org/licenses/mit-license.php) license.